-Comparative RNAseq profiling of natural CD4 T cell populations.
+Comparative RNA-seq profiling of natural CD4 T cell populations.

-To gain insights into the molecular processes that distinguish this IL21-expressing TFH-like population from other naturally occurring CD4 T cell subpopulations, we performed paired-end RNAseq on FACS-purified splenic CD4 T cells from 4 wk old IL21-VFP reporter mice based on the following criteria: naïve VFP- ICOSlo/- (N); activated VFP- ICOShi cells (ACT); and VFP+ ICOShi cells (IL21-ACT) (Figure S2A).
+To gain insights into the molecular processes that distinguish this IL21-expressing TFH-like population from other naturally occurring CD4 T cell subpopulations, we performed paired-end RNA-seq on FACS-purified splenic CD4 T cells from 4 wk old IL21-VFP reporter mice based on the following criteria: naïve VFP- ICOSlo/- (N); activated VFP- ICOShi cells (ACT); and VFP+ ICOShi cells (IL21-ACT) (Figure S2A).
 Confirming the fidelity of the IL21 reporter and the sorting strategy, Il21 and VFP were expressed coordinately and almost exclusively by the IL21-ACT population, whereas Icos and Cd44 transcripts were elevated to equivalent levels in the ACT and IL21-ACT populations but were minimal for N cells (Figure S2B).

-To address in an unbiased manner how the overall transcriptional patterns of these natural CD4 T cell populations compared to those of T helper cell subpopulations generated in response to overt antigenic challenge, we extracted RNA microarray expression data of polyclonal mature TFH, GC TFH and TH1 cells isolated from mice 8 days after acute infection with LCMV and performed GREG XULONG EXPLAIN (Liu et al., 2012) (Figure 3A top and S3).
+To address in an unbiased manner how the overall transcriptional patterns of these natural CD4 T cell populations compared to those of T helper cell subpopulations generated in response to overt antigenic challenge, we extracted published gene expression data of polyclonal mature TFH, GC TFH, TH1, and Naïve T cells isolated from mice 8 days after acute infection with LCMV and performed hierarchical clustering to compare their gene expression patterns to our N, ACT, and IL21-ACT cells (Yusuf et al., 2010) (Figure 3A top and S3).
 We similarly analyzed recent RNAseq data derived from ‘early’ IL2R Blimp1- TFH and IL2R+ Blimp1+ TH1 cells isolated from adoptively transferred naïve SMARTA TCR transgenic CD4+ T cells 3 days after acute LCMV infection (Choi et al., 2015) (Figure 3A bottom).
 IL21-ACT cells correlated highly to all subcategories of TFH generated following infection, while ACT cells correlated highly to TH1.

 We then sought to identify genes whose expression patterns most reliably discriminated among N, ACT and IL21-ACT cells.
-Technical noise inherent to low read counts was minimized by only including genes having ≤20 transcripts per million (TPM) in at least one population.
-Bias caused by highly expressed multicopy genes was minimized by excluding transcripts >10,000 TPM.
-Of the XXXX (Xulong?) genes meeting these criteria, 472 genes showed increases of 1.5 fold??? (or 0.5log2) in only one population with posterior probabilities >0.95.
-These included with 149 for N; 165 for ACT; and 158 for IL21-ACT (Figure 3B, Dataset S1).
+Technical noise inherent to low read counts was minimized by only including genes having >20 transcripts per million (TPM) in at least one population.
+Of the 6996 genes meeting this criteria, 471 genes showed significantly higher expression level in one of the three cell populations.
+These included with 148 for N; 165 for ACT; and 158 for IL21-ACT (Figure 3B, Dataset S1).
 Functional gene enrichment analysis of these signature clades using David (https://david.ncifcrf.gov/) showed that the IL21-ACT population was most enriched for genes associated with T cell development, differentiation, activation, and TCR signaling.
 In contrast, gene enrichment of ACT cells, which included all other types of naturally activated CD4 T cells, were more restricted to generic lymphocyte and cytokine signaling pathways (Figure 3B, Dataset S1).
 These results suggested that IL21-ACT cells stand out in the extent to which they are engaged in T cell activation and signaling processes.

 As presented in a 3-way scatterplot (Figure 3C) and gene-selective transcriptional comparisons (Figure 3D), IL21-ACT showed increased expression compared with N and ACT cells of several prototypical TFH transcription factors, including Bcl6, Maf, Fosb, E2f2, and Tox, while downregulating the BLIMP1-encoding gene, Pdrm1.
 The increased expression of prototypical TFH markers, including Sostdc1, Btla, Cd200, Slamf6, Gpm6b, and Cxcr5, provided further support for TFH relatedness.
 IL21-ACT cells uniquely expressed Il21 and were quite restricted in expression of other “effector” cytokine genes, with only Ifng expressed at appreciable levels that were reduced compared with the ACT population.